-No. 16 of 1915, s.
-13 year after obtaining probate or letters of and substitu-administration to the estate of a deceased person cause all shares of which such deceased person was at the date of his death the beneficial, but not the registered owner, to be trans'erred on the registers of the appropriate companies into his own name as such executor.
+13.-(1) Every executor shall within one 1915, s.
+13, year after obtaining probate or letters of and substitution of the estate of a deceased person cause all shares of which such deceased person was at the date of his death the beneficial, but not the registered owner, to be trans erred on the registers of the appropriate companies into his own name as such executor.